 The purpose of this guidance is to suggest practical ways in which the school and college environment can be improved for women who are going through the menopause.

-It is essential that health and safety in schools should be gender sensitive and appropriate.
 Although many health and safety issues in schools are, understandably, seen as affecting men and women equally, it is often the case that women, and particularly pregnant women, are more susceptible, for physiological reasons, to certain hazards than men.
 It must be noted, however, that a workplace culture which values all staff, and provides decent working conditions for everyone, is likely to need to make fewer adjustments to accommodate individual needs.

 The needs of women who may be going through the menopause must also be addressed by employers.
 In 2001, the TUC and the Pennell Initiative for Women’s Health published a study which showed that, compared with women’s health and safety generally, older women received very little attention and were more invisible to traditional health and safety.